YannisTzitzikas/cospiral/README.md

 We provide plenty of examples and use cases in the corresponding example class.

 ## CoSpi GUI Application
 We have developed a GUI environment to ease the use of CoSpi, which is included on this repository.
 To use it, run the CoSpiGUI java file.
+Also, the jar file of the GUI is available for [download](https://github.com/YannisTzitzikas/cospiral/blob/master/Executable/CoSpi.jar).

 ## Involved People